antopalla02/SE4A_LucaOlmo_AntonioPalladino_FrancescaPensotti/RASD/RASD.md

 **Controlled by the machine**

-- **MP1** — The system shows to a client the ranked list of freelancers suggested for a project.
+- **MP1** — The system shows to a client the list of freelancers suggested for a project.
 - **MP2** — The system shows to a freelancer the ranked list of projects compatible with the freelancer profile.
 - **MP3** — The system sends notifications when relevant events happen (new compatible project, new proposal, proposal accepted or rejected, project completed, review window opened).
 - **MP4** — The system displays a personal dashboard to each user.